Are there some types of patriotism that are dangerous?

 African-Americans are killed by the police at a much higher rate than white citizens.

-African-Americans are not only more likely to be shot by the police.
+And African-Americans are not only more likely to be shot by the police.
 They are also more likely than white people to be imprisoned for the same crime.
 Their children are more likely to be forced to attend schools in underperforming, understaffed schools.
-They are more likely to have toxic garbage dumps placed in (or close to) their neighborhoods.
-They are less likely to receive promotions, even if they are equally qualified.
+And they are more likely to have toxic garbage dumps placed in (or close to) their neighborhoods.
+In addition, they are less likely to receive promotions, even if they are equally qualified.

 Some might say that a football game is not the appropriate place for players to express this concern.